AutoCAD or Fusion 360, which is better? What are the differences between AutoCAD and Fusion 360?

 Winner: Fusion 360

 AutoCAD can’t even run stress simulation, so the winner here is clear.
 Unless plug-in software is available that I’m not aware of, Fusion 360 is the winner in this category.
-Running this kind of simulation requires that you apply material qualities to the 3D modeled part.
+Running this kind of simulation requires that you apply material qualities to the 3D model.

 These material qualities include tensile strength, fracture strength, pliability, thermal resistance, etc. Simulation models can calculate how much force it would take to break the part, so you can put all the parts of your product together and then put the anticipated stresses on your product to find the “weakest link.”